 For 2022, King invited donations and support of Intermountain Indigenous community healing and gathering via https://bit.ly/Intermountain22.

 King’s family and people faced the struggles of tó łitso (yellow water) in the aftermath of the Gold King Mine Toxic Waste Spill that contaminated the Animas River and San Juan River.

 One of the first symposia that King organized was “Water River Life Giver” at Dartmouth College on April 29, 2016 that featured Navajo guest speakers on the waste water spill and local speakers in Vermont and New Hampshire on water issues.
 King also talked in a segment on the public radio broadcast (WRUV FM Burlington) of Moccasin Tracks about “Water River Life Giver and Navajo Water Issues” on May 31, 2016.

 You can view and share the video recording of the Water River Life Giver Symposium at Dartmouth College through the following link: Water River Life-Giver Livestream.

 For the symposium, we asked Dartmouth students what water means to them.
 Some students also took the #dirtywaterchallenge to drink faux-dirty water in an effort to bring awareness to the communities struggling with water contamination.

-King also helped to organize a forum at Southern Methodist University with the Clements Center on “Why Standing Rock Matters” in October 2016.
+In October 2016, King helped to organize a forum at Southern Methodist University with the Clements Center on “Why Standing Rock Matters.”
 See the forum on YouTube by clicking on the following link: Why Standing Rock Matters.
 The Dallas News covered the event in Oil Safety or Environmental Racism?
 Sicangu Lakota elder and leader Leonard Crow Dog dedicated the forum as recorded in this video (click on link): Why Standing Rock Matters.